 Little to no public visit Minneopa Falls in the winter so you should have the place to yourselves.
 Make sure to explore the limestone rock surrounding the falls and read the names and messages carved in there.

 Beautiful at all times of year, these falls are located in Minneapolis and are actually closed off to the public during the winter, due to safety concerns.
 While this doesn’t stop some people it is still best to view the frozen falls from a distance to avoid getting hurt.
+That doesn’t mean you can’t enjoy them and get some incredible pictures taken.
+There’s a great walking path that you can take to explore the entire park!

 One of the most well known falls in the state, Gooseberry Falls and the surrounding park makes for quite the sight in the winter.
 Plan to spend the day exploring the park.